 My husband and I don’t get to go away too often over night.
 While staying at a quaint B&B always sounds romantic and fun, it just isn’t in our budget outside of a special anniversary.
 And with kids, getting away is definitely more of a challenge.
 One thing that has always been important to us is that we create a haven from the world right in our own home.

-We decided early on in our marriage that if we had the money, we’d rather spend $200 on something lovely for our home than spend $200 for one night away.
-SinceĀ we value our marriage and want to make sure that we “get away” from it all at times, we pay special attention to filling our home and especially our bedroom with special things that give us the Bed & Breakfast feel every day.
+We decided early on in our marriage that most of the time, we’d rather spend $200 on something lovely for our home than spend $200 for one night away.
+Not to say we don’t like to get away, but we like to balance time away with creating a wonderful life right under our own roof!
+Since we value our marriage and want to make sure that we “get away” from it all at times, we pay special attention to filling our home and especially our bedroom with special things that give us the Bed & Breakfast feel every day.

 How can you get the look of a charming